 Tests have shown Storm to be reliably fast, with benchmark speeds clocked in at “over a million tuples processed per second per node.”
 Another big draw of Storm is the scalability, with parallel calculations running across multiple clusters of machines.
 Given the complexity of the system, it also is fault-tolerant, automatically restarting nodes and repositioning the workload across nodes.
 Storm also boasts of its ease to use, with “standard configurations suitable for production on day one”.
 Their site contains many forums and tutorials to help walk any user through setup and get the system running.

-Flink’s is an open-source framework for distributed stream processing, providing a
+Flink’s is an open-source framework for distributed stream processing and

 - Is stateful and fault-tolerant and can seamlessly recover from failures while maintaining exactly-once application state